phage-nz/infosec-bazaar/sandbox/readme.md

 - Snapshot the clone.
 This will make a VM named 'Windows' available in VirtualBox:

-*vmcloak snapshot Winodws Windows --cpus 2 --ramsize 4096*
+*vmcloak snapshot Windows Windows --cpus 2 --ramsize 4096*

 - Before starting the VM, add any additional resolutions you desire (these can later be changed inside the guest):